Pittsburgh-NEH-Institute/Institute-Materials-2017/general/references.md

 ### Digital scholarly editing and theory of edition

 * Andrews, Tara L., 2012.
 “The third way: philology and critical edition in the digital age.” _Variants,_ vol. 10, pp. 61–76.
+* Andrews, Tara and Joris van Zundert.
+2016.
+“What are you trying to say?
+The interface as an integral element of argument.” <https://static.uni-graz.at/fileadmin/gewi-zentren/Informationsmodellierung/PDF/andrews_zundert_interface-argument-min.pdf>
 * Apollon, Daniel, Claire Bélisle, and Philippe Régnier (editors).
 2014. _Digital critical editions: exploring the interweaving of traditional and digital textual scholarship._ Urbana-Champaign: U Illinois P.
 * Bleeker, Elli.
 2017. _Mapping invention in writing: digital infrastructure and the role of the genetic editor._ Ph.D. thesis, University of Antwerp.
 * Boot, Peter, Anna Cappellotto, Wout Dillen, Franz Fischer, Aodhán Kelly, Andreas Mertgens, Anna-Maria Sichani, Elena Spadini, Dirk van Hulle (editors).
 2017. _Advances in digital scholarly editing.
 Papers presented at the DiXiT conferences in the Hague, Cologne, and Antwerp_.
 Leiden: Sidestone. <https://www.sidestone.com/books/advances-in-digital-scholarly-editing>